webmuds/text/README.md

 Note: If you want to use the `"l"`/`"r"`/`"c"` letters as fillers, you must specify the alignment.

-If string size is larger than padding size, it will overflow.
+If string size is larger than padding size, it will be cut off.
 Color tags are not supported in the filler value.

 ### Examples ###